Quick Italian Pink Sauce – Easy Pasta Sauce

 That was my actual reaction when I tried this, luscious, creamy, hitting the right spot of tangy tomatoes and sweet heavy cream that just mix right with grated cheese deliciousness!

-While this sauce and pasta dish are not from the tradition of the peninsula, but from the Italian American roots, we couldn’t pass an occasion to highlight something so good!
+While this creamy tomato sauce and pasta dish is not from the tradition of the peninsula, but from the Italian American roots, we couldn’t pass up an occasion to highlight something so good!

 Italian pink sauce is a popular Italian American sauce made by mixing heavy cream with chopped tomatoes to create a smoother flavour.
 While it wasn’t born here, in modern Italian cuisine it’s getting more and more popular, even if we added our spin to it!
 Some recipes even call for sausage, so that’s up to you if you wnat to add even meat to it.